 |Application Name||Verified||Min Dilution||Max Dilution|

-*It is recommended that the user dilutes the antibody for use in their own system to a concentration equivalent to their test reagents.
+* It is recommended that the user titrates the antibody for use in their system to a concentration equivalent to that of their test reagents.

 - Flow Cytometry